vdoesui/IconBridge/README.md

 ## How it works

-IconBridge processes Android icon packs in three phases:
+Isomorphicon processes Android icon packs in three phases:

-1. **Parse official mappings** from `appfilter.xml` and group candidate icons by package
+- Parse official mappings from appfilter.xml and group candidate icons by package.
-2. **Mildly intelligent search** with fuzzy matching to find icons when official mappings don't exist
+- Mildly intelligent search with fuzzy matching to find icons when official mappings don't exist.
-3. **Extract remaining** icons that weren't explicitly mapped in case they happen to match an unmapped app.
+- Extract remaining icons that weren't explicitly mapped in case they happen to match an unmapped app.

 The fuzzy matcher scores files based on:
 - Exact name match (1000)